Profitero-Data-Alchemists/katas-2023/adrs/adr-14-no-sql-database.md

-# ADR 14: Use NoSQL Database with object-oriented model
+# ADR 14: Use self-managed NoSQL Database with object-oriented model

 **Date**: 2023-09-15